sponsian/mosaic-dev/README.md

 A node inserted based on current ICR will maintain the correct position, relative to its peers, as liquidation gains accumulate, as long as its raw collateral and debt have not changed.

-Nodes also remain sorted as the ETH:USD price varies, since price fluctuations change the collateral value of each Trove by the same proportion.
+Nodes also remain sorted as the REEF:USD price varies, since price fluctuations change the collateral value of each Trove by the same proportion.

 Thus, nodes need only be re-inserted to the sorted list upon a Trove operation - when the owner adds or removes collateral or debt to their position.